All Aboard the RV River Kwai.

 The cruise ends at the iconic Bridge on the River Kwai.

-The RV River Kwai cruise ship.
+Dining on the RV River Kwai cruise ship.

 The RV River Kwai cruise was operated by VALUE WORLD TOURS, a travel company founded in Los Angeles, California in 1992.
 VWT is one of the most respected river cruise operators in the United States with over 3,000 passengers traveling annually with the company.